Kiyoshika/Kiyoshika/README.md

 I heavily prefer statically typed languages, more specifically C and C++.
 I love memory management and pointers even though it can be frustrating at times.

-Active contributor to [GosuB Browser](https://github.com/gosub-browser), a web browser written in Rust.
+Active contributor to [Gosub Browser](https://github.com/gosub-browser), a web browser written in Rust.

 # Quick Summary
 Clearly I am a fan of C